-

 Buckskin, synthetic sinew, acrylic, glass beads, brass sequins, copper vessel, and copper ladle

-Collection of the Baltimore Museum of Art -
+Collection of Baltimore Museum of Art -

 Cary IV, 2024 (detail)